bitsnnfl2021/bitsnnfl2021.github.io/_posts/2019-10-09-focal-loss-for-dense-object-detection.md

 **Guidelines:**

-1. Your job is to implement the core model using Keras, Tensorflow or PyTorch(preferably) on the given datasets.
-2. Reproduce the results of the research paper for all the given metrics.
+1. Implement the proposed architecture that gives the best results and train it on the MS COCO dataset as mentioned in the paper.
+2. As a debug step train your model on a small number of examples (50-100) and see if your model is able to overfit on those examples.
+3. Obtain the learning curves showing the validation and training loss after each epoch.
+Report your final results in the form of the Average Precision(AP) metric and Intersection over Union(IoU) as mentioned in the paper.

+(Bonus): Comparison with other variants like OHEM or other models.

 **Dataset Link**: [http://cocodataset.org/#home](http://cocodataset.org/#home)